(adapted from Ad hoc Working Group on Food Policy Governance, 2017)

 Collaborative research and analysis, focusing on solutions - We must understand the problems, but the design of effective collaborative interventions is a chronic weakness in the food system.
 It is important to assure a robust set of instruments are proposed to avoid the limits of, for example, the Australian plan of 2014 (see Carey et al., 2015).
 But we could benefit from their approach to a State of Food Report (every five years) and regional food plans (allowing for regional/state specificity).
 Such reports could build on existing local and regional food and nutrition assessments.
 The Brazilian approach would also be instructive, through the establishment of Collaborating Centres for Food and Nutrition (CECANs)).
 CECANs are located in public education and research institutions and accredited by the Ministry of Health to support the development of strategies that enhance the initiatives of PNAN, are strategic partners to articulate the needs of the Unified Health System with the formation and qualification of health professionals for the food and nutrition agenda.

 Negotiating and aligning purpose, expertise and actions to implement a pan-Canadian food policy – the structures must create spaces for identifying commonalities and aligning purpose, but clearly some aspects of alignment will be challenging for all participating sectors.
 It is reasonable to expect the federal government to push sectors towards alignment, and to use primarily incentives (through existing authorities and spending power), with some (hopefully limited) use of coercive instruments to encourage movement.
+The federal government already has a contribution grant program, the Canadian Agricultural Strategic Priorities Program, used for related purposes, that could be adapted to fund these organizational food system alignments.

 Finding win-win-win scenarios and increasing participation - Generates partnership agreements for specific undertakings .

 Improving the efficiency of organizational resource allocations - Government cannot usually develop detailed sectoral plans, participation of the sectors is required.
 Community agencies can develop community food projects but they typically butt up against the policy and regulatory system.
 Businesses often want to contribute to community development but do not have the expertise.
 So, if the governance system works well, it creates alliances that make all these processes work better.
+One of the advantages of food policy councils is that they create spaces for such participation.
+However, in general municipal - level FPCs require financing from the state to be effective (MacRae and Donahue, 2013) which is difficult for mid and small municipal governments to allocate.
+If the federal government thinks of this as "social infrastructure" it could model municipal funding after other allocations for hard infrastructure, such as public transit (at much lower cost).